Utkarsh20/hello-world/README.md

 first repository

 Hello
-I am Utkarsh and I am learning how t use github.
+I am Utkarsh and I am learning how to use github.